demo007/mashups4jsf/overview-architecture/ReadMe.txt

 This overview architecture is initial and subject to change.
+It just shows the core factories of the project and does not show the JSF components in details.